Oldenburgia grandis

-Oldenburgia grandis is a shrub or small, gnarled tree in the family Asteraceae.
-It occurs in the mountains around Grahamstown in South Africa.
-It grows to a height of about 5m on sandstone outcrops.
+Oldenburgia grandis, commonly known as Suurberg cushion bush or Suurberg-kussingbos, is a shrub or small, gnarled tree in the family Asteraceae.

+It occurs in the mountains around Makhanda in South Africa.
+It grows to a height of about 5 m on sandstone outcrops.
 It has thick corky bark and large leaves clustered at the ends of branches.
 The leaves are dark green and leathery, reminiscent of loquat leaves, but generally a good deal larger.
 The emergent leaves are densely and completely felted with white hair.
-Most of the felt is lost as the leaf matures, but some persists on under-surfaces.
+Most of the felt is lost as the leaf matures, but some persists on under-surfaces.It has woolly young leaves for the cold.
 Flowers are white or purplish and borne in large heads some 5- to 12 cm in diameter.
 The flowerheads are terminal; The same plant may bear solitary heads, plus heads borne in loose, irregular panicles.

-It is threatened by habitat loss.
+O. grandis is threatened by habitat loss.